Death of Michael Rosenblum: Borough council investigation and disciplinary hearing

 In July 1987, before the state investigation had been dropped, Maurice wrote to Baldwin's borough council, outlining what he knew and what he suspected about Gaburri's role in his son's disappearance and likely death.
 He specifically asked that they ask Cappelli about Haslett's allegations.
 Maurice told the Post-Gazette he was not interested in litigation or criminal charges.
 If Gaburri told the council what had really happened, Maurice promised to personally pay for him to retire.

 Councilman Ken Guerra, chairman of the council's Public Safety Committee and the borough's volunteer fire chief, in which capacity he had participated in the 1980 search, read the letter and persuaded the council to open the investigation.
 He asked Cappelli, who confirmed Haslett's account.
 Guerra doubted that Cappelli would have been falsely implicating Gaburri, since he was easily pressured and not the type to initiate such actions.
 He asked the village solicitor, John Luke, a law partner of Mayor McPherson, a close Gaburri ally, to open an independent investigation.
 The council, in turn, retained the law firm of Robert J. Cindrich, a previous U.S. Attorney for the Western District of Pennsylvania.

 Both sides gathered evidence in advance of a hearing before the council.
-Luke took depositions from Cappelli, who admitted everything he had been accused of but denied Gaburri's role under the lawyer's badgering questioning, and George Galovich, another Baldwin officer who had been suspected of writing the letter to the Rosenblums.
+Luke took depositions from Cappelli, who admitted everything he had been accused of but denied Gaburri's role, and George Galovich, another Baldwin officer who had been suspected of writing the letter to the Rosenblums.
 Private investigator Stephen Tercsak, a retired veteran of the Pittsburgh police who had worked for Rocco during the 1980 investigation, worked for the council at Cindrich's recommendation.

 Because of his past involvement, Tercsak felt he had a personal stake in the case.
 He began focusing on two officers still with Baldwin, Warren Cooley and Donald Miscenik.
 Tercsak came to believe that Michael Rosenblum had, as he had done on other occasions, fled when police attempted to pull him over, to the point that they might have responded by running the Sunbird off the road.
 Michael in turn might have attempted to fight the officers, and they beat him to death in retaliation and then disposed of the body.